PDF meal plan alternative for food creators

 Limits of PDF meal plans as a membership product

-• Scaling servings or swapping ingredients requires you to republish a new file — members cannot adjust plans themselves.
+• Scaling servings or swapping ingredients requires you to republish a new file -- members cannot adjust plans themselves, leading to frustration and churn when family size changes.

-• Shopping lists must be built manually or copied into a separate app; there is no aisle-grouped list tied to the plan.
+• Shopping lists must be built manually or copied into a separate app; there is no aisle-grouped list tied to the plan -- members abandon meal prep when grocery shopping takes extra steps.

-• No cooking mode, timers, or wake lock — members juggle PDF zoom while hands are messy.
+• No cooking mode, timers, or wake lock -- members juggle PDF zoom while hands are messy, creating friction every time they cook.

-• Search, favorites, and progress tracking do not exist inside a PDF library.
+• Search, favorites, and progress tracking do not exist inside a PDF library -- members cannot rediscover recipes from past weeks, reducing long-term engagement and lifetime value.

 What an interactive platform adds beyond PDFs